google/error-prone/docs/bugpattern/UnusedVariable.md

-The presence of an unused declaration may indicate a bug.
-This check highlights _private_ methods and variables which are unused and can be safely removed without considering the impact on other source files.
+The presence of an unused variable may indicate a bug.
+This check highlights _private_ fields and parameters which are unused and can be safely removed without considering the impact on other source files.